SoulHeretic/SoulHeretic.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the [Computer Science and Engineering Department](http://csee.usf.edu/) at the [University of South Florida](http://www.usf.edu), as well as a member of the [Computer Vision and Pattern Recognition Group](http://www.eng.usf.edu/cvprg/index.html).
-My research interests are broadly in computer vision, pattern recognition, and image processing.
+I'm a professor in the Department of Computer Science and Engineering at University of South Florida.
+My research interests are in the areas of database systems, distributed systems, and high performance computing.
+I attended graduate school at Purdue University, and got a PhD and an MS in Computer Sciences.
+I also hold a Bachelor's degree in Horticulture from China Agricultural University.

 Research Interests
 ====

+Database Management Systems (with a focus on scientific data management and energy-aware databases) Application of Control Theory
-Affective Computing
+High-Performance Computing
-Biometrics
-Machine Learning
-Multimodal Signal Processing
-Human-computer Interaction

-Research Application Areas of Interest
+GPU Computing.

+News
 ====
-Medicine & Health
-Security
-Entertainment
-Education
+Multiple positions are available for undergraduate students.
+If you are an undergraduate student interested in doing research and gaining some hands-on experience on database management systems, feel free to talk to me.
+And you will get paid!